dime-coin/core-docs/docs/api/rpc-quick-reference.md

 ### [Blockchain RPCs](../api/rpc-blockchain.md)

-* [GetBestBlockHash](../api/rpc-blockchain.md#getbestblockhash): returns the header hash of the most recent block on the best block chain.
+* [GetBestBlockHash](../api/rpc-blockchain.md#getbestblockhash): returns the header hash of the most recent block on the best blockchain.
 * [GetBlock](../api/rpc-blockchain.md#getblock): gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block.
-* [GetBlockChainInfo](../api/rpc-blockchain.md#getblockchaininfo): provides information about the current state of the block chain.
+* [GetBlockChainInfo](../api/rpc-blockchain.md#getblockchaininfo): provides information about the current state of the blockchain.
-* [GetBlockCount](../api/rpc-blockchain.md#getblockcount): returns the number of blocks in the local best block chain.
+* [GetBlockCount](../api/rpc-blockchain.md#getblockcount): returns the number of blocks in the local best blockchain.
-* [GetBlockHash](../api/rpc-blockchain.md#getblockhash): returns the header hash of a block at the given height in the local best block chain.
+* [GetBlockHash](../api/rpc-blockchain.md#getblockhash): returns the header hash of a block at the given height in the local best blockchain.
 * [GetBlockHeader](../api/rpc-blockchain.md#getblockheader): gets a block header with a particular header hash from the local block database either as a JSON object or as a serialized block header.
-* [GetChainTips](../api/rpc-blockchain.md#getchaintips): returns information about the highest-height block (tip) of each local block chain.
+* [GetChainTips](../api/rpc-blockchain.md#getchaintips): returns information about the highest-height block (tip) of each local blockchain.
 * [GetDifficulty](../api/rpc-blockchain.md#getdifficulty): returns the proof-of-work difficulty as a multiple of the minimum difficulty.
 * [GetMemPoolAncestors](../api/rpc-blockchain.md#getmempoolancestors): returns all in-mempool ancestors for a transaction in the mempool.
 * [GetMemPoolDescendants](../api/rpc-blockchain.md#getmempooldescendants): returns all in-mempool descendants for a transaction in the mempool.